mustafar/nh-recipes/content/blog/chicken-biryani/index.md

 Boil rice with aromatics and 3-4 tbsp salt till 75% done or just about tender.
 Drain and keep aside.

 Cook chicken in a pot on high for 3-5 minutes or till raw smell of the masala disappears.

  Reduce the flame and cover and cook for 10-12 minutes until done.
 Now remove chicken with masala.

 Add half the rice at the bottom of the pot.
+You can put 3-4 slit green chillies, sliced lemons, tomatoes and mint on top of the first rice layer (Optional step).

 Cover with chicken (reserve some oil and masala) and top with remaining rice.

-Add more fried onions, oil and masala and a mixture of milk and saffron strand and sprinkle rose water on the top layer.
+Add more fried onions, oil and masala and a mixture of milk and saffron strands and sprinkle rose water on the top layer.

 Cover the lid with foil or a dish towel to avoid steam escaping.
 Cook on a low flame for 15-20 minutes or till steam comes out or one can smell the flavors.

+Alternatively you can bake the biryani in the oven at 380 F for 35-40 minutes.
+This will prevent any rice sticking to the bottom or getting burnt.

 Serve with raita and enjoy!!!